How to get MontageInstance correctly

 the newly generated montage instance can be obtained through any of the interfaces above,

-, the montage instance, is no longer considered active
+After stopping/blending out, the montage instance, is no longer considered active,

 For GetInstanceForMontage